About This Article

 Many people choose Cognitive Behavioural Therapy (CBT) to treat anxiety and anxiety disorders.
 CBT is basically the idea that your thinking affects how you feel and what you do.
 ‘Cognitive’ is your thinking (the thoughts you have) and ‘behavioural’ are the actions that come from your thoughts and feelings.
 Of course, your anxiety is made worse when you avoid the real issues, so CBT helps you face your negative thoughts and fears instead of running away from them.

 Studies show that women who are undergoing infertility treatment typically experience higher than normal rates of psychological distress.
-Studies also show that depression and stress do have an impact on fertility, and that certain psychological interventions can improve infertile women's pregnancy rates.
+Studies also show that depression and stress do have an impact on fertility, and that certain psychological interventions can improve infertile women’s pregnancy rates.
+Research published by the Royal College of Obstetricians and Gynaecologists supports the connection between mental wellbeing and reproductive health.

 Support Groups Can Be Very Helpful